nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Format: showmod MODULE_CODE -FLAG
 Example: showmod CS1010 -st
 NOTE: Different modules have different lesson types.
-It is recomended to run `showmod MODULE_CODE` to see the lesson types available for that module.
+It is recommended to run `showmod MODULE_CODE` to see the lesson types available for that module.

 There are -FLAGS for the various lessons options per module:
 -lec			LECTURE